Hind's Hall: Background

 In 2024, pro-Palestinian protests on university campuses took place across the world, particularly in the United States, as protesters called on their universities to sever links with Israeli entities due to Israel's actions in the Gaza war.
 Protestor encampments were raided by US police, who arrested more than 2,300 students, many of whom face expulsion and campus bans.

 Protests at Columbia University have been prominent.
-At Columbia, activists occupied Hamilton Hall and renamed the building as "Hind's Hall" in honor of Hind Rajab, a six-year-old Palestinian girl who was killed by Israeli forces in Gaza City along with her relatives and paramedics who came to her rescue.
+At Columbia, activists occupied Hamilton Hall and renamed the building as "Hind's Hall" in honor of Hind Rajab, a five-year-old Palestinian girl who was killed by Israeli forces in Gaza City along with her relatives and paramedics who came to her rescue.
 On April 30, 2024, New York police sieged Hamilton Hall and arrested the protesters inside.